ivarref/spa-monkey/network-failures.md

 It's possible to re-run the tests with `env CONN_EXTRA="&socketTimeout=10"` to see how this setting affects the total time used:

-* Case 1: from 16 minutes to 1 minute.
+* Case 1: from 16 minutes to ~10 seconds.
-* Case 2: from infinity to ... seconds.
+* Case 2: from infinity to — you may have guessed it — ~10 seconds.

 Depending on your DB setup you may go even lower than 10 seconds.